kgns/cgb-modded/README.md

-Mods Integrated to default CBG v3.1.4:
+Mods Integrated to default CBG v3.1.5:

 Changelog:

 UPDATED 24.05.2015

+- Merged to CGB v3.1.5

 - Added 3 new stats for Zap&Run which will show the effectiveness of the mod:
 Zap&Run village count